tldr-pages/tldr/pages/common/fc.md

 # fc

 > Open the most recent command and edit it.
+> Some subcommands such as `fc list` have their own usage documentation.
 > More information: <https://manned.org/fc>.

 - Open in the default system editor: